compgenomicslab/TreeProfiler/README.md

                         <col1,col2> names, column index or index range of columns which need to be plot as label_layout
 --rectangular_layout RECTANGULARLAYOUT
                         <col1,col2> names, column index or index range of columns which need to be plot as rectangular_layout
+--profiling_layout PROFILING_LAYOUT
+                        <col1,col2> names, column index which need to be plot as
+                        profiling_layout for categorical columns
 ```

 example